spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multi-store-setups.md

 ### Separated setup: Integration

 New projects are shipped with a shared setup by default.
-To switch to a separated setup, reach out to your Sales Representative.
+To switch to a separated setup, reach out to your sales representative.